 An ISO Image is similar to a zip file in that it groups several files into a single download that is easier to manage.
 When you burn this image to a CD, it produces a full copy of the OIT Anti-virus CD from which you can install the software and updates you need to disinfect your computer.
 See Burn a CD in OIT Computer Classrooms for more information.

 Your computer should not be physically connected to a network (e.g., cable modem, DSL, UMass Ethernet).
 Unplug your network cable from the Ethernet or phone jack and do not reconnect it until you have finished this process.

 To effectively remove viruses, make sure you do not have other anti-virus applications (or previous versions of VirusScan) installed on your computer.

 The anti-virus software provided by OIT comes with the latest virus updates and definitions.

-This update ("SP3") includes significant improvements to the security of the operating system and network software such as Internet Explorer and Outlook Express.
+This update ("SP3") includes significant improvements to the security of the operating system and network software such as Internet Explorer and Outlook.
 You can download this file from the Microsoft Download Center or you can get it automatically through Windows Update (windowsupdate.microsoft.com).

 For more information about Windows XP Service Pack 3, see the Microsoft Help and Support Web site.